rossjones/ckanext-pubsub/README.md

-# ckanext-pubsub
+# [WIP] ckanext-pubsub

 ## Intro

+ckanext-pubsub is a [CKAN](http://ckan.org) extension that notifies user when datasets change or new ones are added.
+It does this in one of three ways:

+ * You can add some words, and when a new dataset is added, if it matches some percentage of the terms - you get email.
+ * You can choose to _watch_ specific datasets, and get notified when they change via email.
-ckanext-pubsub is a [CKAN](http://ckan.org) extension that notifies a [pubsubhubbub](https://code.google.com/p/pubsubhubbub/) server whenever a dataset is published, or substantially modified [1]
+ * It notifies a [pubsubhubbub](https://code.google.com/p/pubsubhubbub/) server whenever a dataset is published, or substantially modified [1] with a link to the Atom feed.

 ## Installation